mesosphere/d2iq-engineering-blog/content/posts/multi-cluster-monitoring-and-alerting/index.md

 ## Conclusion

-Multi-cluster monitoring is an important feature of the DKP because it allows you to monitor multiple Kubernetes clusters from a single pane of glass.
+Multi-cluster monitoring is an important feature of the DKP platform because it allows you to monitor multiple Kubernetes clusters from a single pane of glass.
 This can help you to identify and troubleshoot problems that affect multiple clusters, and to plan for the capacity needs of your clusters.
 DKP gives administrators flexibility to define deploy various monitoring and alerting configurations per cluster or in a single centralized location.